Goniopora

-Goniopora, often called flowerpot coral, is a genus of colonial stony coral found in lagoons and turbid water conditions.
+Goniopora, commonly referred to as flowerpot coral or daisy coral, is a genus of colonial stony coral found in lagoons and turbid water conditions.
 Goniopora have numerous daisy-like polyps that extend outward from the base, each tipped with 24 stinging tentacles which surrounds a mouth.

 Distribution

-Species of Goniopora can be found in the Persian Sea areas, the Indian Ocean, and various tropical and subtropical areas of the Pacific Ocean.
-Various species live as far north as Hong Kong (where they are the dominant colonial non-reef-building coral) and southern Japan.
-Goniopera were present in the Caribbean during the Miocene Epoch, although they have since gone locally extinct there.
+Species of Goniopora can be found in the Persian Gulf, the Indian Ocean, and various tropical and subtropical areas of the Pacific Ocean.
+Various species live as far north as Hong Kong (where they are the dominant colonial non-reef-building coral) and off the coast of southern Japan.
+Goniopora were present in the Caribbean during the Miocene Epoch, although they have since gone locally extinct there.